Flash Power Comparison

 • Pentax AF200FG = 0.83×

-Note the oddity with the Promaster figures — the 7200EDF does not zoom but Promaster claims a GN of 100' at its fixed 28mm coverage, the same as the 7400EDF zoomed to 50mm.
-E-mail from Promaster confirms that the 7200EDF does indeed have a more powerful strobe to compensate for its lack of zoom.
-In fact, by the manufacturer-stated numbers, at 28mm it is more powerful than all but the most expensive offerings from other companies.
+Note the oddity with the Promaster figures when compared against the Promaster zoom-head flashes — the 7200EDF does not zoom but Promaster claims a GN of 100' at its fixed 28mm coverage, the same as the 7400EDF zoomed to 50mm.
+Promaster confirms by e-mail that the 7200EDF does indeed have a more powerful strobe to compensate for its lack of zoom.
+In fact, at 28mm it is more powerful than all but the most expensive offerings from other companies.

 Relative Flash Coverage